EdgarGc026/assets/README.md

 # **Edgar Gonzalez- @Edgargc026**

-# Hello little strange 👋
+# Hello, little stranger 👋
 I'm a passionate boy who likes the challenges and adventures that life offers him.
 I love programming, designing database, create UX ♥ and talk about any topic.

 ##More info that interest you